Commercial insurance options

 Other factors that can affect your rate include network security, data access and claims history.
 Discover how these and other factors influence your cyber insurance cost.

 Cyber insurance covers a variety of small business risks that are divided into two parts:

 First-party coverage – Covers damages that you and your business suffer because of a data breach.
 This can include things like investigative services, business interruption coverage and data recovery.

 Third-party coverage – Covers damages if your customers or partners are affected by a cyber attack on your business.
 This can include legal fees, settlement costs, security failure and media liabilities.

 How much coverage you need depends on your business's specific risk.
 Smaller cyber risk policies can usually be added to a business owners policy (BOP).
 Many businesses need higher limits than what’s available on a typical stand-alone policy.

 Cyber insurance is important to the financial well-being and future of your small business.
 A single claim can be costly and difficult to overcome on your own.
 Cyber security insurance helps reduce the potentially devastating effects of a claim.
 It can cover costs related to IT forensics investigation, data restoration, legal liability and customer notification.

-A cyber insurance policy allows you to spend less time worrying about cyber threats, and more on what matters most – running your business.
-Easily assess your cyber risk and get a free quote to learn which cyber insurance coverages to consider for your situation.
+A cyber insurance policy allows you to spend less time worrying about cyber threats and more on what matters most: running your business.
+Get a free quote to learn which cyber insurance coverages to consider for your situation.